trzewiczek/js-stack-tutorail/02.Redux/README.md

  5. Finally we dispatch an action our `reducer` doesn't understand, so it just passes without bothering the state. (good news: `redux` doesn't understand *corpo ipsum*!)

+Having proven `redux` works as promised we can start implementing 'a real app':
+**a travel planner**!

 ### 📖 Resources
 ⌚